 Although the Arroyo Grande Police Department police service dogs are available to assist other law enforcement and school district personnel throughout San Luis Obispo County, they are primarily used in Arroyo Grande and the other South County communities.

-The cost of each selectively bred police service dog is approximately $8,500, while the initial and essential ongoing intensive training in search, protection and narcotics or explosive detection, handling equipment and kennel represent substantial additional costs that continue every year the dog is in service.
+The cost of each selectively bred police service dog is approximately $8,500, while the initial and essential ongoing intensive training in search, protection and firearms detection, handling equipment and kennel represent substantial additional costs that continue every year the dog is in service.
 Each dog and its officer handler represent a serious commitment to providing the most disciplined and professional level of service.
-The Police Department strongly believes that if a police service dog can find one dangerous criminal threatening our community, locate one lost child, help keep illegal narcotics and explosives out of our community , that police service dog is well worth the expense.
+The Police Department strongly believes that if a police service dog can find one dangerous criminal threatening our community, locate one lost child, or locate a firearm used or going to be used in the commission of a crime, that police service dog is well worth the expense.

 The purchase and training of these valuable police service dogs could not have been accomplished without considerable financial support from individuals and businesses in the community.
 Even with all the generosity of the community, the Police Department needs additional funds to support the K-9 program and the ongoing essential training for the dogs.
 The Police Department is inviting you to become involved in a partnership with us in supporting the K-9 program.
 If you are interested in contributing to the K-9 program, you may make a contribution to the K-9 Fund at the Arroyo Grande Police Department at 200 N. Halcyon Road.
 If you would like additional information regarding the K-9 program, please contact the Patrol Services Commander at 805-473-5110.